Independent Examination and Accounting for Charities

 Under certain circumstances, an alternative to an audit is an independent examination, where minimal external scrutiny is required.
 Broadly speaking, an independent examination is for charities whose gross income is between £25,000 and £1 million.
 If the charity’s gross income exceeds £250,000 then gross assets (fixed assets plus current assets) must be valued at £3.26 million or less.

 Many trustees opt for an independent examination – where possible – because it is simpler and costs less than an extensive audit.
-However, trustees will not be able to choose an independent examination if the charity’s governing document, a funder or the Charity Commission requires an audit to be carried out.
+However, trustees will not be able to choose an independent examination is for the charity’s governing document, a funder or the Charity Commission requires an audit to be carried out.

 As experts in charity and not-for-profit accounting, we offer a range of services including independent examination of accounts.